admin3514/aws-notes/README.md

-**Launch Templates :** <br>
+*3. Launch Templates :* <br>
    **What is a Launch Template?** <br>
     A Launch Template in AWS is a pre-configured blueprint for launching EC2 instances.
 It helps automate and standardize EC2 instance launches by defining key parameters like: <br>
+    Used to launch EC2 instances with specific settings <br>
    ✅ AMI (Amazon Machine Image) <br>
    ✅ Instance type (e.g., t3.micro, m5.large) <br>
    ✅ Security groups & IAM roles <br>